-N enumeration of the stars, classified according to their brightness and their position in the sky, must form a part of any general investigation into the nature of the stellar universe.
-It sample areas of the sky have recently been carried out.
-The Harvard plates have been measured, and a preliminary discussion of them made, at the Groningen Astronomical Laboratory; an account of this work, and a brief note 2 upon that done at Mount Wilson, have lately appeared.
+A ^N enumeration of the stars, classified according to their brightness and their position in the sky, must form a part of any general investigation into the nature of the stellar universe.
+It extensive schemes for the photographic survey of sample areas of the sky have recently been carried out.
+The Harvard plates have been measured, and a preliminary discussion of them made, at the Groningen Astronomical Laboratory; an account of this work,1 and a brief note 2 upon that done at Mount Wilson, have lately appeared.
 In both cases the investigation has been extended to very faint stars (of magnitude 15'5 and 17'5 respectively); these are so numerous that counts of small sample areas, and the formation of statistical averages, afford the only practical means of attack upon the problem.
-The areas dealt with were among those extensive schemes for the photographic survey of
+The areas dealt with were among those selected by Prof. Kapteyn for his " Plan of Selected Areas" (1906), the number of regions for which data were available for preliminary discussion being sixty-five at Harvard and eighty-eight at Mount Wilson.
+Dr. van Rhijn's discussion is much the more detailed, Prof. Seares dealing only with the numbers of stars down to the limiting magnitude on each plate.
+The two investigations agree, however, in indicating a progressive increase in the concentration of the stars towards the galactic plane, as we proceed from brighter to fainter stars.
+Comparing star densities (a) in a belt of 20° on either side of the galaxy, and (b) in the caps of 50° radius round the galactic poles, the ratio is found to be 2'5 for stars brighter than 5m'o or 6^m'o, 5'5 for stars brighter than 16^m'o (Harvard), and about 10 for those brighter than 17m.o (Mount Wilson); magnitudes are here reckoned on the revised Harvard photographic scale.

 1 Publications of the Astronomical Laboratory at Groningen.
-No. 27 "On the Number of Stars of Each Photographic Magnitude in Different Galactic Latitudes."
+No. 27 "On the Number of Stars of Each Photographic Magnitude in Differed Galactic Latitudes."
 By Dr. P. J. van Rhijn.
 (1917.)
 2 F. H. Seares, Proc.
 Nat.
 Acad.
-Sci., Washington, v l. iii, p.
-217.
+Sci., Washington, v I. iii, p.
+217. (1917.)